 The Fuel of the Diet Industry and Diet Trends

-By constantly bombarding us with unrealistic photographs everywhere we look, the diet industry feeds off of the insecurities of the naive population.
-It’s a dark and deep business that relies on influencers rather than scientists to improve the reputation of a certain product or diet trend.
-Fake gurus have emerged everywhere—with picture-perfect bodies and pretty faces, but no real medical education—who trick people into trying out the latest fat loss pill.
-These diet trends cause immense harm, destroy self-confidence, and lead to toxic eating habits, all in the name of quick weight loss.
+By constantly bombarding us with unrealistic photographs everywhere we look, certain elements of the diet industry feeds off of our insecurities.
+Often this industry relies on influencers rather than scientists to improve the reputation of a certain product or diet trend.
+Some of these diet trends can cause immense harm, destroy self-confidence, and lead to toxic eating habits, all in the name of quick weight loss.

-Dieting has a negative connotation and for a solid reason too.
-It has harmed the mental health of millions of teens around the world.
+Unsustainable diets have harmed the mental health of millions of people around the world.
 They often equate thinness with a healthy body and take harmful measures to achieve that which leads to mental disorders and body dysmorphia.
-Starving, missing out on nutrition because a certain guru on the internet labeled a food group as “bad”, and trying toxic diet trends such as the 5 bite diet trend has become the norm.
+Starving, missing out on nutrition because an internet guru labeled a food group as “bad”, and trying toxic diet trends has become the norm.

-Instead of using a healthy and active body as motivation for dieting, people instead use weight loss itself as motivation, to achieve the perfect outer appearance, and forget to prioritize their physical and mental health in the process.
-This common pitfall is a sure way to destroy one’s self-confidence because even if the individual achieves their originally desired look, they won’t feel good on the inside and will continue to chase that ever-elusive feeling of perfection.
-In order to help people prioritize a healthy functioning body, society must educate itself and the youth on harmful diet trends and false advertisements.
+Instead of using a healthy and active body as motivation for a proper diet, people instead use weight loss itself as motivation.
+They often focus on their outer appearance, and forget to prioritize their physical and mental health in the process.
+If you want to prioritize a healthy functioning body, then spend some time and learn about some of the more harmful diet trends.

-Drinking yourself thin sounds like an easy and quick weight loss diet, but it’s not that effective.
+Drinking yourself thin sounds like an easy and quick weight loss diet, but it’s not sustainable.
 Plus, detox tea companies always use thinness and health synonymously even though they’re two different things.
-While there is no doubt tea is comforting, there is no evidence to suggest that it helps lose weight or cleanse your cells.
-Caffeine can make you dehydrated or in other words, lose “water weight”.
-Senna is a drug used to treat constipation.
-It’s a laxative found in teas and causes several stomach issues such as stomach cramps and diarrhea.
-Both caffeine and senna give a false sense of weight loss.
+Many of us love tea and there’s nothing wrong with drinking it in moderation.
+But keep in mind that too much caffeine can dehydrate you.
+So, you just lose water weight until you rehydrate.
+Additionally, Senna is a drug used to treat constipation.
+It’s a laxative found in some teas and causes several stomach issues such as stomach cramps and diarrhea.

 Juicing sounds like a delicious do-nothing-gain-everything technique.
 But that’s not true.
 Your body needs fiber, protein, and fat to function.
-Juices have neither of those.
-When you juice a fruit or vegetable, it loses much of its fiber and leaves behind a sugary drink that won’t satisfy your hunger.
-You might feel full for a while, but a low-calorie diet is not the same as a well-balanced nutrient-rich one.
-It also creates a sudden spike in your sugar level which may lead to diabetes.
-Protein is essential for your muscles, and if you drop protein from your diet, you will suffer from muscle and bone loss.
+Many juices are missing these key ingredients.
+When you juice a fruit or vegetable, it can lose much of its fiber, where you’re left with a sugary drink that won’t satisfy your hunger.
+A low-calorie diet is not the same as a well-balanced nutrient-rich one.
+Sugary drinks may also increase your blood glucose levels which may lead to diabetes.
+Last, protein is essential for your muscles, and if you drop protein from your diet, you will suffer from muscle and bone loss.
 So, if you do juice, make sure you’re getting the protein, fiber, and other nutrients that your body needs.

 An Effective Quick Weight Loss Diet

 There isn’t one.
 That’s right.
 You cannot change your diet abruptly for two weeks and expect to lose a hundred pounds.
 What you can do is change your lifestyle.
 If you want a healthy and active mind and body, you have to commit to long-term goals instead of quick results at the cost of your future.
-Some quick weight loss diets you need to avoid are:
+Keep that in mind if you’re exploring any of these diet plans:

 A ketogenic diet was previously used to treat epilepsy but now there are claims that it cures everything.
-It involves eating foods that are high in fat and low in carbohydrates.
-Fruits, legumes, rice, potatoes, all are avoided and replaced by meat, eggs, avocados, and cheese.
-It’s a quick fix with consequences.
-Lack of carbohydrates and excess fat intake leads to muscle loss, low blood sugar, bowel problems, and heart diseases due to high cholesterol intake.
+It involves eating foods that are high in protein and fat and low in carbohydrates.
+You replace fruits, legumes, rice, and potatoes with a diet that consists entirely of things like meat, eggs, avocados, and cheese.
+If you completely eliminate carbohydrates and consume excess fat, you could have a number of unhealthy consequences.
+These may include muscle loss, low blood sugar, bowel problems, and heart diseases.

-One of the most harmful types of diet is the 5 bites diet.
+One of the most harmful types of diet is the 5 Bites Diet.
 It promotes severe calorie restriction, allowing only 5 bites per meal of anything.
 It’s popular because it doesn’t require you to count your calories or exercise.
 But such a low-calorie diet can cause digestive problems, and you’ll often feel hungry.
 It’s just not sustainable and taken to the extreme, it can be associated with anorexia and other health issues.

-Instead of looking for shortcuts and following diet trends, opt for a healthier, plant-based diet for weight loss, make sure that you’ve got a sustainable plan for staying healthy and fit.
+Instead of looking for shortcuts and following diet trends, opt for a healthier solutions.
+If you do try a diet for weight loss, make sure that you’ve got a sustainable plan for staying healthy and fit.
 This includes getting an adequate amount of protein to prevent losing muscle mass during weight loss.
-And most low-calorie diets do just that, ignore protein, and promote muscle loss.
-Leafy green vegetables and healthy fats such as olive oil will also help you lose weight without making you feel lethargic.
+Make sure you include high fiber, leafy green vegetables, too, along with healthy fats, such as olive oil.
 Avoid junk food, sugary sweets or drinks, eat slowly and add more fiber to your diet.
-Simple changes to your lifestyle such as exercising regularly and staying hydrated will also help you lose weight effectively.
+Exercise regularly and stay hydrated.

-Low-calorie diets have gained immense popularity over the years.
-With good marketing, products with more harmful ingredients than good ones have flooded the market.
-And their targets are you and busy people desperate to look as good as the models on magazine covers.
-Everyone wants a quick fix, but these shortcuts lead many people downhill every year.
+Low-calorie diets have gained immense popularity over the years, along with weight loss scams.
+Products with more harmful ingredients than good ones have flooded the market.
+And their targets are busy people desperate to look as good as the models on magazine covers.
+These shortcuts lead many people downhill every year.
 Eating disorders, digestion problems, depression are but a few of the side effects of these do-nothing-gain-everything solutions.
-So be careful to avoid these diet trends especially “detoxifying” diets and ketogenic diets.
+So be careful and do your research before making drastic changes to your diet.